Add value to your property with these top 5 tips

 If you have a flexible budget for renovations, you may want to consider making a big change to your property with a lavish fixture.
 This could include anything from a jacuzzi bath to a roof terrace, which can add massive value to your property when advertised to the right tenants.

 For inspiration regarding extravagant facilities, you should take a look at property experts like RW Invest, who have several luxury properties available.
 These have in-house features such as gyms, rooftop gardens, communal games rooms, and more.
-They attract crowds of young professionals who are looking to rent a high-end apartment in the city centre, where they can be close to work and leisure activities.
+They attract crowds of young professionals who are looking to rent a high-end apartment like the ones at San Jose apartments, where they can be close to work and leisure activities.

 Update the exterior